 Stitch will not capture hard deletes.

-NULL is a defined BSON data type in Mongo.
+NULL is a defined BSON data type in MongoDB.
 Unlike SQL,

 NULLscan actually compare to other data types and replicate without issue.